ZG089/Re-Malwack/README.md

 > [!CAUTION]
 > **[*]Re-Malwack comes with a pre-configured hosts sources setup in which can be used freely without worrying about configuring everything from scratch.
 However, in-app ads such as sponsored posts on Facebook or spotify ads that show up for "non-premium" users are _NOT_ blocked because they are elements inside the app itself, The type of ads that get blocked are those ads that show up in websites and in-app pop-up external ads by Google etc.**
+> **[!]A profile is a group of hosts sources in one file, and it's automatically selected - during installation of the module - based on your device resources, which makes sure you will get a perfect adblocking experience yet not sacrificing all your device performance, you may also switch between profiles and even customize everything as you like!**
+> **[@] Supported stuff for import: Hosts sources, custom rules (bindhosts only), whitelist and blacklist (bindhosts and AdAway only)**

 > [!CAUTION]
 > **Please avoid adding hosts sources that blocks urls via `127.0.0.1` instead of `0.0.0.0`, some critical problems might happen in module basic functionality if you do this**